Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding

-Some widgets attached with explicit textual information can be easily processed with UI layout files and OCR technologies on app screenshots as illustrated in \secref{sec:tir}.
-However, some widgets are not attached with explicit textual information.
-For example, a magnifier icon always refers to the ``search'' functionality, three points refer to the ``more'' menu, \etc To understand the widgets without textual information and generate captions for the input images, we construct an ``Encoder-Decoder'' structure deep learning model.
-Our model is developed on the basis of \cite{chen2020unblind}, and the general model framework is shown in \figref{fig:widget}.
+Some widgets attached with explicit textual information can be processed with GUI layout files or OCR technologies on app screenshots.
+However, circumstances are more often that the majority of the widgets are not attached with any explicit textual information even in layout files, \eg a magnifier icon referring to the ``search'' functionality, three points referring to the ``more'' menu, \etc Such widgets do not have any textual information on app screenshots or in textual attributes of GUI layout files.
+To better understand the widgets without textual information and generate captions for the widget images, we construct a deep learning model with an ``Encoder-Decoder'' structure on the basis of \cite{chen2020unblind} (\figref{fig:widget}).

-The encoder part encodes the image input and the caption texts, respectively, which is the widget feature extractor and the sequence feature processor.
+The encoder part encodes the input image and the caption texts, respectively, including the widget feature extractor and the sequence feature processor.

 The widget feature extractor is designed to extract the visual features from the input widget images.
-We use a convolutional neural network (CNN) to extract the image features, which is widely used to process images and extract features.
-The CNN model contains 2 different types of layers to extract the image features, the convolutional layer, and the pooling layer.
+We use a convolutional neural network (CNN) to extract the image features, which is widely used to process images and extract features \cite{chen2020unblind}.
+CNN models can effectively encode image features.
+The CNN model contains two different types of layers, the convolutional layer, and the pooling layer.
 For a common CNN model used to execute a classification task, the output is a vector of probabilities that the image belongs to each preset type.
-However, our goal is to extract the image feature for further processing, so we cut the last layer and directly output the feature vector, which is a 256-dimension vector for each input widget image.
+However, our goal is to extract image features for further processing, so we remove the last layer and output the feature vector, which is a 256-dimension vector that can effectively represent each input widget image \cite{li2019boosting, jang2020approach}.

-For the text input, we use a sequence feature processor to extract the features.
-The initial sequence is a start token, $<STARTSEQ>$.
+The sequence feature processor extracts the features from text input.
+The initial sequence is a start token, $\langle STARTSEQ \rangle$.
 The sequence is fed into an embedding layer to encode the natural language into vectors.
-The advantages of embedding over one-hot encoding are that 1) one-hot embedding is quite sparse for a large corpus, which is a waste of computation resources; 2) embedding considers the semantics of the texts.
-Then, the embedded words are fed into an LSTM model \cite{hochreiter1997long} to parse the embedded tests into a 256-dimension vector.
+The advantages are that 1) the generated feature vectors are more concentrated, which avoids the waste of computation resources; 2) it considers the semantics of texts.
+The embedded words are fed into an LSTM model \cite{hochreiter1997long} to parse the embedded tests into a 256-dimension vector.